reimagined/resolve/README.md

 ![CQRS schema](https://user-images.githubusercontent.com/15689049/30266212-5610826e-96e7-11e7-92d1-b3609c874903.png)
-_*This scheme is based on the *CQRS with Event Sourcing* image from this [presentation](http://danielwestheide.com/talks/flatmap2013/slides/#/).*_
+_*This scheme is based on the "CQRS with Event Sourcing" image from this [presentation](http://danielwestheide.com/talks/flatmap2013/slides/#/).*_

 Let's explain basic concepts of this system.

 ### Command and Aggregate
-Whenever you need to change the system state, you have to send a command by `resolve-command`.
-Then, an appropriate [aggregate](#aggregate) handles the sent command and produces an event.
+Whenever you need to change the system state, you have to send a Сommand by `resolve-command`.
+Then, an appropriate [Aggregate](#aggregate) handles the sent Command and produces an event.
 You can send a command on the client side by dispatching a redux action of the appropriate type.
 To do this, use [sendComand](https://github.com/reimagined/resolve/tree/master/packages/resolve-redux#sendcommand) from the [resolve-redux](https://github.com/reimagined/resolve/tree/master/packages/resolve-redux) package.

-An *aggregate* is responsible for a system behavior and encapsulation of business logic.
+Aggregate is responsible for a system behavior and encapsulation of business logic.
 It responses to commands, checks whether they can be executed and generates events to change the current status of a system.
 After an event is produced, it is saved and emitted by [Event Store](#eventstore).

 Each aggregate builds its own state based on appropriate `aggregateId`.
 It is possible to validate a command based on an aggregate state and reject it if necessary.